Ismailtlem/ismailtlemcani.com/data/blog/Understand-multithreading-in-5-minutes.md

 print("All factorials calculated!")
 ```

-- **Thread class constructor arguments**
-  As seen in the example above, when creating a thread instance, we usually have to specify the following arguments :

-  - target : It is used to specify the function to run when the thread is started.
-  - args : It is simply the argument to pass to the target function.
-We are in this example passing 1 as an argument.

-- **Wait for a Thread to complete :** Can be done with .`join()` function
+**Steps to follow to implement multithreading**

+- Create thread by creating an instance of the `Thread` class.
+Each thread should be tagged to a Python function with the arguments to pass to that function
+- Start task execution with `start()`
+- Wait for thread to complete execution with `join()`.
+In the above example, we waited for all the threads to finish before printing the message **All factorials calculated!**

 ### Final notes